 Can I go off campus?

 Anything on the campus map is defined as "on campus", and you may go places on campus by yourself.
-However, you must be in a group of at least three students to leave campus.
+However, you must be in a group of at least two students to leave campus.
 To go off-campus, the group must check out together with a staff member: explain where they are going, confirm their cell phone numbers, and let us know when they expect to be back.
 Students need to be back in the dorms by 11 pm unless accompanied by an authorized adult.

 How do medications work at camp?